bhwan1118/IDD-Fa18-Lab3/README.md

 **a.
 What voltage values do you see from your force sensor?**

-The values range from 0-1000
+The values range from 0 to approximately 5 volts

 **b.
 What kind of relationship does the voltage have as a function of the force applied? (e.g., linear?)**

 It appears to be a linear relationship.
-As force increases the voltage values increase until it hits a limit of 1000.
+As force increases the voltage values increase until it hits a limit of 5.
 Similarly as you stop applying force the values drop to 0.

 **c.
 Can you change the LED fading code values so that you get the full range of output voltages from the LED when using your FSR?**